vgrljusic/api-project-data-jwt/README.md

 5. #### GET items

 Example of fetching items data.
-Items are mapped to specific shop's customer
+Items are mapped to specific shop's customers

 ![image](https://user-images.githubusercontent.com/52451893/97894839-47cbac80-1d33-11eb-9351-f5b1f1806990.png)

 6. #### POST items

-In order to insert new items in JSON choose one of available user (or insert new customer and then repeat)
+In order to insert new items in JSON object provide one of available user (or insert new customer and then repeat)

 ![image](https://user-images.githubusercontent.com/52451893/97894896-5d40d680-1d33-11eb-94ad-6c3d61e1f3a1.png)